StreamOneNL/PHP-SDK-v3/README.md

 ### Session

+> NOTE: Session requests are only required when authentication_type is set to application.
+It is not required when authentication_type is user

-A Session can be used in the StreamOne platform by an application to perform API actions on behalf of a user.
+A Session can be used in the StreamOne platform by an *application* to perform API actions on behalf of a user.

 To use a session, you need to authenticate as an application (by setting **authentication_type** to `application`).
 Then you can use the `StreamOne\API\v3\Session` class to start a session and to perform actions using that session.